 To read and write successfully, children need to be able to hear and manipulate sounds in words.
 Each session has phonemic fun activities.

-We encourage listening and talking so that the children have a supportive environment for developing skills and understanding about words and language to practice expressive and receptive language skills.
+We encourage listening and talking so that the children have a supportive environment for developing skills and understanding words and language to practice expressive and receptive language skills.